tagion/tagion/CONTRIBUTING.md

 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
 - Stack trace (Traceback)
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+- OS, Platform and Version
 - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
 - Possibly your input and the output
 - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?